j801h/j801h.github.io/_projects/fea.md

 ### Objective

-To accurately model transient process conditions within a shell-and-tube heat exchanger using FEA and only Free-and-Open-Source-Software (FOSS) tools.
+To accurately model transient process conditions within a shell-and-tube heat exchanger using FEA and only Free-and-Open-Source-Software (FOSS) tools, and to rigorously evaluate the simulation results.

 ### Progress-to-date
 I have sourced an appropriate STL file for a shell-and-tube heat exchanger and performed necessary pre-processing steps to ensure accurate mesh dimensions: